Living in Fulham

 Considering house prices in London are generally expensive, Fulham has some affordable options, depending on the property size or exact location.
 You will also find that terraced Victorian builds are the most common type of architecture here.

-The average price of buying a house in Fulham is 1266450 pounds, whereas rental prices cost somewhere between 450-3750 depending on the size of property you decide to rent.
+The average price of buying a house in Fulham is £1,266,450, whereas rental prices range from £450 to £3,750 depending on the size of the property you decide to rent.

-Some of the most sought-after areas include Parsons green, Farrar road, and Imperial Wharf.
-To get an exact quote of the property you want to buy or build, it's important to consult with a real estate agent that will guide you through the whole process.
+Some of the most sought-after areas include Parsons Green, Farrar Road, and Imperial Wharf.
+To get an exact quote for the property you want to buy or build, it's important to consult with a real estate agent who will guide you through the whole process.

 Fulham is among the areas that are centrally located, mostly because it has excellent transport links.
-It is located in Zone 2, with the Fulham broadway as the main tube station.
+It is located in Zone 2, with Fulham Broadway as the main tube station.

-You can either choose to use the west London line, between the Parsons Green and West Brompton tube stations, or the underground station, served by the District line on the Wimbledon branch.
+You can either choose to use the West London line, between Parsons Green and West Brompton tube stations, or the underground station, served by the District line on the Wimbledon branch.

 Fulham is also excellent for other commute options such as buses, cycling, driving, or walking.
 Fulham has outstanding bus routes to the city as well as the neighbouring areas.

-Despite your preferred means of commute, it takes less than 30 minutes to get around, a good enough reason why people look into moving to Fulham.
+Despite your preferred means of commuting, it takes less than 30 minutes to get around, a good enough reason why people look into moving to Fulham.

-However, getting around with the District line during rush hours might end being the tricky cause of the traffic, but there are severe buses that you could opt for.
+However, getting around with the District line during rush hours might end up being tricky because of the traffic, but there are several buses that you could opt for.

 What are the school options in Fulham?